Spin interferometry in a beam of ultracold molecules

 {\it Raman transfer}---The Raman scheme is shown in Fig.~\ref{fig:experimentsetup}(b).
-A pair of laser beams, co-propagating along $x$, with Rabi frequencies $\Omega_{0,1}$, difference frequency $\delta$ and single-photon detuning $\Delta$, drive a $\pi$-pulse on $\ket{0}\leftrightarrow \ket{y}$ for molecules near the mean velocity.
+A pair of laser beams, co-propagating along $x$, with Rabi frequencies $\Omega_{0,1}$, difference frequency $\delta$ and single-photon detuning $\Delta$, drive the $\ket{0}\leftrightarrow \ket{y}$ transition.
 The beam addressing $F=0$ ($F=1$) is linearly polarized along $z$ ($y$), so that $\ket{0}$ is coupled to $\ket{y}$ via the $(F,m_F)=(1,0)$ component of $\ket{e-}$, whereas $\ket{x}$ is not coupled.
+The beams can be separated along $y$ to explore Stimulated Raman Adiabatic Passage, but in the present work they are (nearly) overlapped so that we drive a $\pi$-pulse for molecules near the mean velocity.
 Figure \ref{fig:stirap}(a) shows the transfer efficiency of the recombiner alone (the splitter is turned off).
 Very similar results are obtained for the splitter.
 The molecules are prepared in $\ket{0}$ and we measure the asymmetry as a function of $\delta$ using time-resolved data from the EMCCDs to select three different velocities.
 We fit Gaussians to these data to determine the transfer efficiencies and centre frequencies.
 Figure \ref{fig:stirap}(b) shows the splitter and recombiner efficiencies, $\chi_1$ and $\chi_2$, for various speeds.
 The efficiency is high for molecules around the mean speed, but drops off for higher speeds.
 The weighted mean values~\footnote{Each velocity bin is assigned a weight proportional to its eEDM sensitivity, i.e. to $\tau\sqrt{n}$} are $\langle\chi_1\rangle=0.88$, $\langle\chi_2\rangle=0.76$.
 Further analysis of the Raman efficiency is given in Appendix C. Figure \ref{fig:stirap}(c) shows the centre frequencies for different speeds.
 The variation is the Doppler shift arising from a small angle between the two Raman beams in each region.
 These shifts are $10.1(5)$~Hz/(m/s) in the splitter, and $40.9(6)$~Hz/(m/s) in the recombiner, corresponding to angles of $\alpha_1=5.6(3)$~$\mu$rad and $\alpha_2=22.6(3)$~$\mu$rad.
 Extrapolating to zero velocity, the centre frequencies between splitter and recombiner differ by $3.48(14)$~kHz due to the difference in their Stark shifts.
 At $E=20$~kV/cm, the sensitivity is 0.152~kHz/(V/cm), so the observed difference corresponds to a change in plate spacing of $20.8(8)$~$\mu$m between the two regions.
+As in previous eEDM measurements~\cite{Hudson2011,Kara2012}, we will introduce small steps in the Raman frequencies so that $\delta$ remains centred at zero even if there are drifts in the Doppler shifts.